 Also, while we may borrow funds to make investments, our ability to use debt is limited in certain significant aspects.
-In accordance with applicable SEC staff guidance and interpretations, effective May 5, 2020 with shareholder approval, we, as a BDC, are permitted to borrow amounts such that our asset coverage ratio is at least 150% after such borrowing (if certain requirements are met), rather than 200%, as previously required.
+In accordance with applicable SEC staff guidance and interpretations, we, as a BDC, are permitted to borrow amounts such that our asset coverage ratio is at least 150% after such borrowing (if certain requirements are met).
 Short-term credits necessary for the settlement of securities transactions and arrangements with respect to securities lending will not be considered borrowings for these purposes.
 The amount of leverage that we employ depends on our Adviser's and our Board's assessment of market conditions and other factors at the time of any proposed borrowing.